Team OS/2

-Team OS/2 was an advocacy group formed to promote IBM's OS/2 operating system.
+Team OS/2 was a crowd-sourced advocacy group formed to promote IBM's OS/2 operating system.
 Originally internal to IBM with no formal IBM support, Team OS/2 successfully converted to a grassroots movement formally supported (but not directed) by IBM - consisting of well over ten thousand OS/2 enthusiasts both within and without IBM.
 It is one of the earliest examples of both an online viral phenomenon and a cause attracting supporters primarily through online communications.

 The decline of Team OS/2 largely coincided with IBM's abandonment of OS/2 and the coinciding attacks orchestrated by Microsoft on OS/2, Team OS/2, and IBM's early attempts at online evangelism.

 History

 Beginnings

 Team OS/2 was a significant factor in the spread and acceptance of OS/2.
 Formed in February 1992, Team OS/2 began when IBM employee Dave Whittle, recently appointed by IBM to evangelize OS/2 online, formed an internal IBM discussion group titled TEAMOS2 FORUM on IBM's worldwide network, which at the time, served more individuals than any other commercial worldwide network.